Round 1: Sports >here<

 Avda narangaiĦ, Los Olibos, Lima 39 Peru

-What a joy to hear and then to meet Sylva, after Mass.
+The school continues to operate and is run by her adopted son, Vilmer, and his wife Judith.
+Financing the school is a continuous struggle – with some parents unable to find a term’s fees and ask to pay daily after Mass.
 It is staggering to realise that the school has only recently acquired running water and a proper sewage system.
 We take so much for granted.

-We wish her well in the library project and look forward to hearing of success in getting pupils used to returning the books they borrow!!
+We wish them well in the library project and look forward to hearing of success in getting pupils used to returning the books they borrow!!

-Sylva left these photographs of the school.
-The primary school anniversary for which all of the fancy dress costumes are made from recycled material – the yellow dress being fashioned from paper which was stiffened by paint.
+Sylva left the above photograph – the primary school anniversary for which all of the fancy dress costumes are made from recycled material – the yellow dress being fashioned from paper which was stiffened by paint.
 It seems that poverty cannot stifle human creativity.

 Pupils the world over can show the same range of attention – from rapt to “May I go home soon?

-But this group of school leavers testify to the success of the project.
+But this group testify to the success of the project.